choisus08/docuplan_frontend/README.md

 **Project By:** Susie Gordon

 ## Description
-Doc UPlan is a full CRUD app developed with Vue and Django that compiles all doctors appointments (family, dentist, optometrist, specialist, etc.) into a calendar to improve time management, organization, and health.
+Doc UPlan is a full CRUD app developed with Vue and Django that compiles all doctors appointments (family, dentist, optometrist, specialist, etc.) into a calendar to improve time management, organization, and lifestyle.
 Users can view a list of various appointments and the calendar month of choice displaying all past and future appointments.

 ## Links
 - [**Github**](LINK)